AWACS: NATO’s 'eyes in the sky'

 In December 1978, the NATO Defence Planning Committee approved the joint acquisition of 18 aircraft based on the US Air Force (USAF) Airborne Warning and Control System (AWACS), to be operated as an Alliance-owned Airborne Early Warning System.
 In addition to the delivery of the 18 E-3A aircraft between February 1982 and May 1985, the NAEW&C programme included the upgrade of 40 NATO Air Defence Ground Environment (NADGE) sites and the establishment of a main operating base (MOB) at Geilenkirchen, Germany, along with three FOBs and an FOL.

 Originally designed as an elevated radar platform, the AWACS aircraft has constantly evolved to address the realities of geopolitical change and NATO’s new mission over the last 30 years.
 In emphasising the control aspect of the AEW&C, the AWACS aircraft has become an essential part of air battle management and has continued to remain operationally relevant through successive modernisation programmes involving state-of-the-art engineering and manufacturing developments.
-From the Initial NAEW&C Acquisition Programme through to the Final Lifetime Extension, the NAPMO nations have collectively spent/committed approximately USD 13 billion – prohibitively expensive for any single country, but realisable through the collective contribution of the NAPMO nations.
+From the Initial NAEW&C Acquisition Programme through to the Final Lifetime Extension, the NAPMO countries have collectively spent/committed approximately USD 13 billion – prohibitively expensive for any single country, but realisable through the collective contribution of the NAPMO countries.

 All AWACS aircraft undergo continuous modifications for modernisation and for operations and support.
 The last round of modernisation, known as the Follow-on Upgrade Programme (FUP), enhanced the systems to support the situational awareness of cooperating units (Mode 5/Enhanced Mode S), while replacing the analogue cockpit with modern, digital technology (known as a “glass” cockpit).
 In December 2018, the last upgraded aircraft was delivered to NATO by the prime contractor, ensuring the fleet’s compliance with current and foreseen air traffic management requirements.
 Communication systems which use Internet Protocol (IP) are also being developed and fielded to support text communications with other command and control (C2) assets.